sysmulch/docs/docs/moodle-installation-ubuntu-server.md

 # Installing Moodle on an Ubuntu Server

 This installation guide is to help you install Moodle on a server running Ubuntu.
-If you have not used Moodle before, explore [these ways to try Moodle](https://moodle.com/news/try-moodle/), especially the [Moodle Sandbox](https://sandbox401.moodledemo.net/).
+If you have not used Moodle before, explore [these ways to try Moodle](https://moodle.com/news/try-moodle/).

 The steps in this guide have been tested on Moodle version 4.0.

 ## System requirements
 A dedicated server or a virtual private server
-- running Ubuntu (version 20.04 or 22.04) and no other applications
+- running an Ubuntu LTS release
 - with a RAM of at least 1 GB to get a basic Moodle site up and running (see Next Steps at the end of this guide for RAM recommendations)

 ## Before you begin